BurnedChris/undergrad/README.md

 ## Description
 This theme was created for students who could cannot afford a professional theme for Word Press, so with the effort of students to create the theme.
 It has the possibility to add to your portfolio if you commit to the project!
 ## Installation
+1. Download the theme by clicking [here](https://github.com/Burnsyy/undergrad/raw/master/undergrad.zip).
-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+2. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
+3. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
-3. Download WP-SCSS from By Connect Think.
+4. Download WP-SCSS from By Connect Think.
-4. Click Activate Plugin
+5. Click Activate Plugin
-5. Hover over settings and click WP-SCSS
+6. Hover over settings and click WP-SCSS
-6. Set SCSS location to "/scss/"
+7. Set SCSS location to "/scss/"
-7. Set CSS location to "/"
+8. Set CSS location to "/"
-8. Set Compiling Mode to compressed
+9. Set Compiling Mode to compressed
-9. Hover over appearance click Themes
+10. Hover over appearance click Themes
-10. Activate Undergrad
+11. Activate Undergrad
-11. Open Customise and Edit Away!
+12. Open Customise and Edit Away!

 ## Frequently Asked Questions
 ##### Does this theme support any plugins?